The Whipping Boy: Film adaptation

 Fleischman's book was adapted in the 1994 Disney Channel television film Prince Brat and the Whipping Boy starring Truan Munro, Nic Knight, George C. Scott, Vincent Schiavelli, Mathilda May, and Kevin Conway, and directed by Sydney MacArtney.
 Sid Fleischman wrote the teleplay and the film won a CableACE Award that year.

 Musical adaptation

-As of 2016, a musical adaptation was reported to be in the works with music by Drew Gasparini and book by Alex Brightman, with both contributing to lyrics.
+In 2016, a musical adaptation was reported to be in the works with music by Drew Gasparini and book by Alex Brightman, with both contributing to lyrics.

 Awards and nominations

 The Whipping Boy won the Newbery Medal in 1987.